Greg-T8/Notebook/topics/concepts/unit_testing.md

 The London style approaches the isolation requirement by segregating pieces of code under test from its collaborators with the help of test doubles: specifically mocks.

 In the classical approach, it's not the code that needs to be tested in an isolated manner; instead, the unit tests themselves should be run in isolation from each other.
 Isolating unit tests works fine so as long as they all reside in memory and don't reach out to a shared state, through which the tests can affect each other's execution context.
 Typical examples of shared state are out-of-process dependencies&mdash;the database, the filesystem, and so on.

+Dependency Types:

+- Shared dependency: a dependency that is shared between tests and provides means for those tests to affect each other's outcome.
+Examples: a static mutable field, a database.
+- Private dependency: a dependency that is not shared.
+- Out-of-process dependency: a dependency that runs outside the application's execution process.
+This type of dependency can be a shared dependency, such as a database used by both tests, or a private dependency, such as a database that runs isolated in a container.
+- Volatile dependency: a dependency that either (1) introduces a requirement to set up and configure a runtime environment in addition to what's installed on the developer's machine (e.g. an API) or (2) contains nondeterministic behavior (e.g. a random number generator).